The Relief Valve

 To begin the experiment first you need to grab a needle valve and a flow meter from the cabinet in the back of the room.
 Following figure 1-3 set up the system exactly as shown on the work bench.

-Once bench pump has been started and there is pressure going to the system, make sure the flow meter reads 0.00gpm and record the pressure on the pressure valve.
-After first pressure has been recorded start to slowly open the value preferably at increments of 0.25gpm (no more than 0.5 gpm).
-Make sure to have a total of 10 readings by the time the needle valve is fully open.
+Once the bench pump has been started and pressure is going to the system, make sure the flow meter reads 0.00gpm and record the pressure on the pressure valve.
+After the first pressure has been recorded start to slowly open the valve preferably at increments of 0.25gpm (no more than 0.5 GPM), make sure to have a total of 10 readings by the time the needle valve is fully open.

-After the 10 readings have been taken turn off the work bench and dismantle the system.
-Return all valves and meters back to proper location and clean off your work bench.
+After the 10 readings have been taken turn off the workbench and dismantle the system.
+Return all valves and meters to the proper location and clean off your workbench.

 Results: